sourcegraph/about/content/blogposts/2022/building-the-foundation-of-code-search.md

 ---
-title: 'Creating internal tools at Google: why Han-Wen built Zoekt'
+title: 'Code Search at Google: The Story of Han-Wen and Zoekt'
 authors:
   - name: Beyang Liu
     url: https://twitter.com/beyang